Have you seen her? Manchester, NJ Police looking for missing 24-year old woman - NewsBreak

 Have you seen her?
 Manchester, NJ Police looking for missing 24-year old woman

 Manchester Township Police issued a missing person alert on Saturday around lunchtime after disappearing on Friday night.
-Kayla Moreno, 24,...943thepoint.com
+Kayla Moreno, 24,...mybeachradio.com

 Manchester Township Police issued a missing person alert on Saturday around lunchtime after disappearing on Friday night.
-Kayla Moreno, 24,...943thepoint.com
+Kayla Moreno, 24,...mybeachradio.com